 2016 – Two longtime associates, Drs Helen Rae and Diane Cruickshank purchased McKenzie Vet and Pacific Mobile from Dr Macartney.
 Dr Rae started working at McKenzie for Dr Kirby in 2001 and Dr Cruickshank began her veterinary career in 2003 working for Dr Nightingale.

 2017 – McKenzie Veterinary Services and Pacific Mobile Veterinary Clinic were amalgamated.

 With 12 skilled veterinarians and a growing staff currently totalling 42, McKenzie Veterinary Services is one of the largest veterinary clinics in British Columbia.
 The house call service is also the largest and oldest in Victoria.

 Clients are often very surprised when given a tour of the clinic just how much we have packed into 4,500 sq. ft.
 We have a large reception area, two reception desks, a retail area and a separate pet food nutrition area.
 The file room and pharmacy are located behind the reception desk.
 There are five examination rooms, three treatment areas, three offices for veterinarians, a surgery suite, a dental suite, an in-house laboratory, separate dog and cat rooms, an X-ray and ultrasound suite, and a large staff area.

-Being one of the few veterinary practices in Victoria that has evening hours and that is open on Sunday, McKenzie Veterinary Services and Pacific Mobile Veterinary Clinic are regarded and respected for being full service, available and offering high quality veterinary care for their patients.
+Being one of the few veterinary practices in Victoria that has evening hours and that is open on Sundays, McKenzie Veterinary Services is respected for being full service, available and offering high quality veterinary care for their patients.